ishita-parekh/DSPUsingVedicMaths/README.md

 #URDHVA TIRYAKBHYAM SUTRA is used for mathematical computation (There are total 16 Sutras available in Vedic maths for multiplication and addition).

-#Image of Multiplication using URDHVA TIRYAKBHYAM SUTRA is uploaded as VedicAlgorithm.
+#Image of Multiplication using URDHVA TIRYAKBHYAM SUTRA is uploaded as VedicAlgorithm.docx.

-#Results of the computtion could be found in Results folder.
+#Results of the computation could be found in Results folder.